sebastiantoh/tp/docs/UserGuide.md

    * The result is the number of meetings whose start date is in the current month and year.

 * If optional parameter `[m/MONTH y/YEAR]` is present:
-   * The result is the number of meetings whose start date is in the specified `MONTH` and `YEAR`
+   * The result is the number of meetings whose start date is in the specified `MONTH` and `YEAR`.

 * If optional parameter `[NUMBER_OF_MONTHS]` is present:
-   * The result is a bar chart on the number of meetings whose start date is within each of the previous `NUMBER_OF_MONTHS` - 1 months and the current month and year.
+   * The result is a bar chart on the number of meetings in each of the previous `NUMBER_OF_MONTHS` - 1 months and the current month and year.

 **Example**: